Have you been charged with an offence? A guide to appearing in the Magistrates Court

 Remember, if you are pleading guilty to the charge and you say something that suggests you don’t believe you are guilty, the magistrate will not accept your guilty plea.

 Tell the magistrate anything that may explain how or why you came to commit the offence.
+Remember, the magistrate does not want to hear excuses or things that are clearly untrue.

 You need to: